mieubrisse/personal-writing/building-your-exobrain/post.md

 It can also be interesting to think about, "What _don't_ I value?" to help guide you.

+**WARNING:** If you're an AI poweruser, you may be tempted to generate this through ChatGPT.
+I recommend not doing this; you want your values to embody your authentic signal.

 <!-- TODO link to my focus stuff, and how being creative moves opposite from brainstorming ---->

 When you've arrived at a natural stopping point, start to refine: